 And yet, Celta themselves have almost the opposite record in the knockout stages.
 They only have to look back to their round of 32 tie against Shakhtar Donetsk for inspiration: in the first leg, they were similarly beaten 1-0 at home before winning the away leg 2-0 in Ukraine against much more experienced European opposition.
 They have already won three away ties 2-0 in this season’s competition.

-United should be confident of progression and are favourites on all the best betting apps.
-But as much as form points to United being superior at home, looking back at past games should also serve as a reminder to Jose Mourinho that his side should take nothing for granted.
+United should be confident of progression as the odds at online-betting.org show, but as much as form points to United being superior at home, looking back at past games should also serve as a reminder to Jose Mourinho that his side should take nothing for granted.
 Celta have proven they’re even more dangerous away.